Miss Portugal: History

-Miss Portugal started in 1926 with Margarida Bastos Ferreira.
+The Miss Portugal started in 1926 with Margarida Bastos Ferreira.
 Began 1960 the organization took a part at Miss Universe, the runners-up went to Miss World and Miss International and occasionally a candidate sent to Miss Europe beauty pageant.
 RTP - Rádio e Televisão de Portugal made the organization run for Portuguese Beauty pageant in Portugal for long time and from RTP, a second runner-up of Miss Portugal 1996 Fernanda Alves earned Portugal's first Miss International crown.
 In 2002, the pageant ended the production and no more Portuguese at Miss Universe pageant.

 In 2011 the new pageant held as Miss Universo Portugal contest and it continued in 2014 as a beginning from Miss República Portuguesa by Isidiro de Brito Directorship.
 In 2014 the Portuguese representative at Miss Universe will be crowned at Miss Universo Portugal competition (separate contest but still in under Isidiro de Brito directorship).
 Between 2018 and 2021 the Miss Universo Portugal title crowned in Miss República Portuguesa pageant.

-Began 2022 CNB Portugal took over the brand of Miss Portugal and remarked the Miss Portugal back in Portugal.
+Began 2022 CNB Portugal - Concurso Nacional de Beleza took over the brand of Miss Portugal and remarked the Miss Portugal back in Portugal.
 The main winner will have opportunity to represent Portugal at Miss Universe.

 CNB Portugal

-Meanwhile CNB Portugal is the main organization of Miss Portugal since 2022 and in that organization there are some local pageants under that organization such as Miss Queen Portugal, Miss Teen Portugal, Mrs Portugal and Top Model Portugal.
+Meanwhile, CNB Portugal is the main organization of Miss Portugal since 2022 and in that organization there are some local pageants under that organization such as Miss Queen Portugal, Miss Teen Portugal, Mrs Portugal and Top Model Portugal.